jgpaine/Running-TXpipe/README.md

 tar -zxvf example.tar.gz

 #Now you have to install the depedances;

-$pip install ceci
+pip install ceci
-$pip install parallel_statistics
+pip install parallel_statistics
-$pip install tables_io
+pip install tables_io
-$pip install qp
+pip install qp
-$pip install Qpy
+pip install Qpy
-$ python setup.py egg_info
+ python setup.py egg_info

 $pip install delightPZ  #  this one didn't work

-# Make edits to txpipe/blinding.py and adding these lines just before line 70:
+### Make edits to txpipe/blinding.py and adding these lines just before line 70:

 ####some kinds of crash like this one can mean that something you have recently printed that is waiting in a buffer to actually appear on the screen doesn't actually make it that far.
 This makes sure that anything waiting to be printed gets printed now, before nay crash